Search and discovery on YouTube

 - MYTH: My older videos got a lot more views from Suggested.

-- TRUTH: They’ve had more time.
+- TRUTH: They’ve lived on YouTube for longer.
 Always compare the first seven days of your uploads to get a clean comparison.

 Home is what viewers see first when they open the YouTube app or visit YouTube.com.
 It's the one-stop destination for YouTube, a place where we aim to deliver the most relevant, personalized recommendations to each viewer.
 It’s also a great place for your videos to be found by non-subscribers.
 Over 200 million different videos appear on Home each day for viewers around the world.